pdhruvin25/D58_Final/README.md

 The Packet Sniffer project is a lightweight and interactive command-line tool designed to monitor network traffic in real time.
 It leverages the Scapy library to capture and analyze network packets, providing detailed insights into traffic patterns, protocol usage, and request-response latencies.

 ### Goals
-- Create a robust, user-friendly packet sniffer that supports customizable filters.
+- Create a packet sniffer that supports customizable filters.
 - Provide real-time statistics and analysis of captured packets.
 - Offer users a detailed view of their network traffic while supporting advanced features like pausing, resuming, and stopping the capture along with optional filtering.